 Heather completed her Doctor of Musical Arts degree in 2016 at Boston University, where she was a Center for New Music Doctoral Fellow, and taught classes in electronic music, MaxMSP, and aural skills.
 Heather graduated from the University of Richmond with degrees in Music Theory /Composition and Cello Performance in 2009.
 She has participated in masterclasses with such composers as Beat Furrer, Tristan Murail, Philippe Leroux, Salvatore Sciarrino, Olga Neuwirth, and Mario Davidovsky.

 Working in music and composition has led Heather to teach and tutor students from grade 3 to graduate school.
 She is passionate about helping others explore new modes of creation.
+She is currently teaching Music Technology at MATCH High School in Boston, and will begin teaching math at Boston Collegiate Charter High School in the fall of 2017.
 In addition to composing and teaching, Heather enjoys running, yoga-ing, reading, knitting, and exploring new places and spaces with her partner Mike, their son Elliott, and their four-legged companion, Rowan.

 contact // hlstebbins (at) gmail (dot) com